hezmondo/MicroJinn/windows mysql server and workbench guide.md

 3. ERROR because MySQL dumps functions containing text such as this: SET TIME ZONE =

-It is simple to get around this:

-In linux, run these commands in a terminal opened in the folder containing your sql dump file eg "mydump.sql" - this will replace the problem text with ""

-	sed -i 's/NO_AUTO_CREATE_USER//' mydump.sql
-	sed -i 's/DEFINER=`root`@`localhost`//' mydump.sql
+To get around this, first use Notepad++ or any text editor to replace the text strings in your extracted mjinn dump file as follows:

+replace DEFINER=`root`@`localhost` with ""
+replace NO_AUTO_CREATE_USER with ""

 Now remove these problem lines from the very end of your sql dump file: